Here you can find the detailed instruction on how to convert data from different database types to Microsoft Excel in Exportizer software.

 Export Conditions

-In most cases, to export data to Microsoft Excel, the following conditions are required:
+In most cases, to export data to Microsoft Excel, it is important to fulfill the following conditions:

 • It is important to choose the proper Excel output format: